What is HIPAA Compliance?

 Systematically Address Risk

 If you’re not implementing every rule, make sure that you have an organized procedure for assessing the risk and documenting your decision.
 For every addressable specification, forecast and describe every potential risk.
 Go over the security precautions you have in place to mitigate that risk.
 Decide which threats are more dangerous for your organization and prioritize them by level of risk.
 Address each specification based on your list of prioritized threats.
-Most organizations successfully auditing their own HIPAA compliance use automation and management tools like TrueSight Server Automation, TrueSight Vulnerability Management, Discovery and CMDB (Configuration Management Database).
+Most organizations successfully auditing their own HIPAA compliance use automation and management tools like TrueSight Automation for Servers, TrueSight Vulnerability Management for Third-Party Applications, Discovery and CMDB (Configuration Management Database).
 By starting with basic audits, out of the box HIPAA Compliance Content, and re-using Automation infrastructure, you can get rolling quickly.

 It may not be feasible for every organization to devote a team to HIPAA compliance.
 An expert can help you implement the right systems and make sure you’re on the right track.
 Setting up the appropriate technology correctly from the beginning can save you headaches in the future.
 Implementing HIPAA-ready software can ease the stress of becoming HIPAA compliant.
 In addition, working with someone who is familiar with HIPAA regulations can ensure that you don’t let anything fall through the cracks.
 BMC provides expert consulting services with ready-made packages, highly-skilled in Transformation, Architecture, experienced and well-versed in implementing Regulatory Compliance.